blockmason/link-workshop/activity3/activity3b.md

 ![Ropsten loans dashboard with transaction](images/Ropsten_loans_dashboard.png)

 >Now try to issue the loan using `Loan ID = 1`.
-You should see a similar MetaMask notification asking you to confirm the Ether transaction and corresponding gas fees.
+You should see a similar MetaMask notification asking you to confirm the ETH transaction and corresponding gas fees.
 After ~30 seconds, you should see a transaction confirmation and the Ether amount removed from the current (creditor) account and send to the debtor account.

 **Congratulations!** You have successfully run your Lending DApp and executed transactions on the public Ropsten test network!